mehdighelich1379/Brain_Tumor_Prediction/README.md

 ROC Curve: The Receiver Operating Characteristic (ROC) curve is plotted, with AUC value indicating the model's classification performance.
 Confusion Matrix: The confusion matrix is visualized to show the model's classification results, highlighting the correct and incorrect predictions for benign and malignant tumors.

-9. ##  Confusion Matrix Interpretation

-The confusion matrix provides the following insights:
-69 benign tumors were correctly predicted as benign.
-1 malignant tumor was incorrectly predicted as benign.
-2 benign tumors were incorrectly predicted as malignant.
-42 malignant tumors were correctly predicted as malignant.

-10. ##  Conclusion
+9. ##  Conclusion

 The deep learning model was able to classify brain tumors into benign and malignant categories with high accuracy.
-The model achieved a 97% accuracy on the test data, and its performance was further validated with high values for recall, precision, F1-score, and AUC.
+The model achieved a 98% accuracy on the test data, and its performance was further validated with high values for recall, precision, F1-score, and AUC.
 The confusion matrix confirmed the model's effectiveness, with a few misclassifications that are common in real-world scenarios.